 Conclusion

-In my experience, judging a sales team's English is simple.
-It is not about perfect grammar.
-It is about clarity, technical accuracy, and reliability.
-These are the clues that show you have found a true partner.
+Judging a sales team's English is about identifying clarity, technical accuracy, and reliability.
+These are the markers of a true professional partner.

 Footnotes